Giveth/giveth-dapp/CONTRIBUTNG.md

 3. *Fork and clone giveth-dapp*

-    If you've been added to the community contributors team you may not need to fork but in general it's a good practice to fork into your own repository.
-If you are part of the team make sure that you address issues in a branch with the issue number in it's name. i.e. `29_this_is_an_issue`
+    In general it's a good practice to fork into your own repository.
+We prefer if issues are addressed in a branch with the issue number in it's name. i.e. `29_this_is_an_issue`

 4. *Make contributions*